-Buying Drugs Online: It's Convenient and Private, but Beware of 'Rogue Sites'
+Buying Medicines Online: It's Convenient and Private, but Beware of 'Rogue Sites'

-Skirting the system this way sets the stage for problems, including dangerous drug interactions and harm from contaminated, counterfeit, or outdated drugs.
+Skirting the system this way sets the stage for problems.
+This includes dangerous

 A brave, new world

-For some people, buying prescription drugs online offers advantages not available from a local drugstore, including:
+For some people, buying prescription medicines online offers advantages not available

-Internet drug shopping also claims to save consumers money.
-In some cases this is true.
+Internet medicine shopping also claims to save consumers money.
+In some cases, this

 Overseeing online sales